The Ridin' Fool

-The Ridin' Fool is a 1931 American Western film directed by John P. McCarthy and written by Wellyn Totman.
-Produced by Trem Carr, the film was released on 25 May 1931 by Tiffany Productions, Inc.
+The Ridin' Fool is a 1931 American pre-Code Western film directed by John P. McCarthy and written by Wellyn Totman.
+Produced by Trem Carr, the film was released on May 25, 1931 by Tiffany Productions, Inc.

-Premise
+Plot

 Although innocent, gambler Boston Harry is scheduled to be hanged by vigilantes for the murder of Jim Beckworth.
 Boston's friend, cowboy Steve Kendall, rescues him, even though they are both in love with Juanita, a half-Mexican woman, who transfers her allegiance to whoever has the most money, leading to a dispute between the two.